15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 How To Get Around Dubrovnik Old Town

 Dubrovnik Old Town and most of Pile and Ploce are fairly compact and easily walkable.
-Taxis, local buses, and cheap Ubers are available from Pile Gate for visiting Lapad beaches, and if you’re exploring further afield, there are easy taxi boats and excursions from Dubrovnik harbour.
+Taxis, local buses, and cheap Ubers are available from Pile Gate for visiting Lapad beaches, and if you’re exploring further afield, there are easy taxi boats to nearby beaches and island and excursions departing from Dubrovnik Old Town harbour.

 Dubrovnik Old Town Is Compact And Walkable